 I once tried to munch on a slice of astragalus root, just for fun.
 It is not harmful but I wouldn't recommend it.
 It isn't very nice.
 So, why should you eat it and how do you eat it?

-Recent scientific studies in China have revealed that natural substances in the root promote blood cell formation in the bone marrow.
+Natural substances in the root promote blood cell formation in the bone marrow.
 It also stimulates the production of interferon, a protein that regulates cell growth and works on the immune system.
 It has also been observed to exhibit positive effects on viral infections, ulcers, blood pressures and certain types of cancer.
 It seems to have a diuretic function and acts positively on the liver.
 More research is being conducted to explore and learn about its effects on various types of diseases such as liver cancer and diabetes.

 Astragalus powders and pills are now quite common in the drug stores.
 People are paying and taking these health supplements hoping that it would improve their health.
 But nothing beats preparing the real and natural thing in food.
 It is probably cheaper too.